devzendo/transputer-macro-assembler/README.md

     the most significant bit is set, the address is negative and precedes any positive address.
   * Bugfix: Variables were not being restored to their original contents at the start of a convergence loop, leading to variables having values set multiple times leading to incorrect values.
+  * Bugfix: Attempts to assemble code that overflows the MaxINT address 0x7fffffff is now not allowed.
+You can assemble up to that point, but not beyond.

 0.0.1 First release
 * Bugfix: Any offsets to symbols in direct instructions (which required offset transformation) were not